go to Vimeo and use the download button.

 So in this sense, we can say that discipline is a virtue or skill that enables a person to perform determined, deliberate, definable actions towards a clear goal in mind.

-An important passage relative to the pursuit of spiritual maturity or as it is referred to in the Bible as godliness is I Timothy 4:7.
-Paul writes:
+An important passage relative to the pursuit of spiritual maturity or "godliness" as it is referred to in the Bible.
+In this passage Paul writes:

 But have nothing to do with worldly fables fit only for old women.
 On the other hand, discipline yourself for the purpose of godliness;

-Timothy lived in Ephesus, a rich, sexually impure, worldly, cosmopolitan city – a place with many distractions and temptations for a young Christian man without much experience in life or ministry.
+Timothy lived in Ephesus, a rich, sexually impure, worldly and cosmopolitan city – a place with many distractions and temptations for a young Christian man without much experience in life or ministry.

 What does Paul do?
-He encourages him to cultivate the first step on the road to spiritual maturity or piety or godliness which is personal discipline.
+He encourages him to cultivate the first step on the road to spiritual maturity, piety or godliness which is personal discipline.

 Paul uses the Greek word "GUMNAZO" from which we get the English word gymnasium.
 Other words that come from this root word are: